canonical/sqlair/docs/tutorial/tutorial.md

 SQLair adds special *expressions* to your SQL statements.
 These expressions allow you to use Go types directly in the query to reference the source of the parameters and the destination of the results.
 The purpose of a query in the context of your program can be worked out from a single glance.

 SQLair uses the [`database/sql`](https://pkg.go.dev/database/sql) package to interact with the raw database and provides a convenience layer on top.
-This convinience layer provides a very different API to `database/sql`.
+This convenience layer provides a very different API to `database/sql`.

-The full API docs can be found at [pkg.go.dev/github.com/canonical/sqlair](https://pkg.go.dev/github.com/canonical/sqlair).

 In this introduction we will use the example of a company's database containing employees and the teams they belong to.
 A full example code listing is given at the end of this post.